se-edu/se-book/cppToJava/misc/enums/text.md

 <div id="body">

-**You can define an enum type by using the `enum` keyword.** Because they are constants, the names of an enum type's fields are in uppercase letters e.g., `FLAG_SUCCESS`.
+**You can define an enum type by using the `enum` keyword.** Because they are constants, the names of an enum type's fields are in uppercase letters e.g., `FLAG_SUCCESS` by convention.

 <box>